vlitzke/jekyll-theme-prologue/_posts/2021-01-03-Accelerometer -Circuitry-Setup.md

 “Wire” library: Arduino to communicate with the accelerometer using the i2C serial protocol.\
 “Adafruit_Sensor”: base of ADXL345 library.\
-“Adafruit_ADXL345”: handles all code for interacting with the accelerometer from the microcontroller (reads back acceleration data from the sensor).\
+“Adafruit_ADXL345”: handles all code for interacting with the accelerometer from the microcontroller (reads back acceleration data from the sensor).

 ```
-Adafruit_ADXL345_Unified accel = Adafruit_ADXL345_Unified(); //instantiates the Adafruit ADXL345 library to the “accel” variable, which is an object wiht several helper functions.
+Adafruit_ADXL345_Unified accel = Adafruit_ADXL345_Unified(); //instantiates the Adafruit ADXL345 library to the “accel” variable

 void setup(void) // run automatically when the Arduino powers on
 {